LED Street Lighting

-Fixtures-only purchases can be made from the statewide contract, FAC76: Maintenance, Repair and Operations (MRO) Products, Supplies and Services, Category 6: LED Street and Roadway Lighting.
+Fixture-only purchases allow for a municipality to purchase lights from the statewide contract (FAC76: Maintenance, Repair and Operations (MRO) Products, Supplies and Services, Category 6: LED Street and Roadway Lighting) and install the lights with their own staff or contracted installers.
 MAPC is working with the state purchasing department, the Operational Services Division (OSD) to build and maintain a comprehensive and cutting-edge list of products eligible on this contract, and negotiate minimum discounts.

 This program is open to all public entities in Massachusetts and is not exclusive to MAPC members.

 For more detailed information, refer to the municipal clean energy toolkit topics below: